Skip to main content

 Many cats enjoy a good chat now and again, whether their talkative tendencies come from genetics or they’ve learned through their interactions with us.
 Cats can produce over 100 different types of sounds, and while they mostly use non-verbal body language to communicate with each other, many cats have learned that vocal behavior is an excellent way to get our attention!

-As we can see, vocal behavior is a natural and important part of our cats’ ability to communicate.
 Setting fair expectations around what vocal behavior is “appropriate” by our standards is an important first step before deciding to implement training to modify it.
 So, how do we address inappropriate vocal behavior or shift already existing vocal behavior patterns?

 Don’t Reward Unwanted Behaviors, and DO Reward Wanted Behaviors!

-Rewarding behavior you want to see is crucial for changing your cat’s behavior.
+Rewarding the behaviors you want to see is crucial for changing your cat’s behavior.
 Take note of when they tend to be vocal — is it around mealtimes?
 Has it been a while since you played or interacted with them?
-Are there are other cats or animals outside?
+Are there other cats or animals outside?
 Before they have a chance to start vocalizing during those more predictable times, reward your cat and give them treats, praise, playtime or affection in moments when they are quieter.
 Conversely, if they begin meowing at an inappropriate time, do not respond.
 Try leaving the room or doing something unrelated to your cat that might catch their interest enough to stop them from vocalizing.
 When they do stop meowing, invite them to engage with you in some way and reward them for being quiet.

 Meet Your Cat’s Needs & Manage the Environment